-Georgia holds a Bachelor of Arts with majors in history and Australian studies from the University of Melbourne, where she received the Dean’s Award for Academic Excellence in 2009.
-She completed Honours in History at Monash University in 2011, with a focus on oral history and popular memory.
+Georgia holds a Bachelor of Arts with majors in history and Australian studies from the University of Melbourne, and Honours in History from Monash University.

 In 2010, she was awarded a scholarship to study radio documentary at the Salt Institute of Documentary Studies in the United States.
 In 2007, she began at SYN, Melbourne’s youth-run community radio station, where she worked as a presenter, producer and trainer, before serving on the Board of Directors.